 Hey friends!
 Today I’m sharing one of my recent finished garments that I am adding to my spring/summer wardrobe – an open floral flowy cardigan using the Simplicity New Look 6378 pattern.

-This kimono was very easy to make, as noted on the pattern.
+This cardigan was very easy to make, as noted on the pattern.
 It’s very beginner friendly and I highly recommend this pattern if you are a new sewist looking to make your first garment.
 It’s also a great pattern for experienced sewists looking for a project you can finish in just a few hours.